Article 1 – Name, Aims, and Official Language

 The Regional Representative assists the Executive Board in their area of the world.
-They process requests for TIAFT membership, are responsible for liaison with related scientific societies in his/her area, and serve their local TIAFT members as needs arise.
+They process requests for TIAFT membership, serve as a liaison with related scientific societies in their area, and serve their local TIAFT members as needs arise.

 Section 3 – Removal